laca-is/laca-is.github.io/README.md

 <img src="/logos/logo-LaCA-IS.png">
 </p>

 The LaCA-IS is part of LaCA lab at [UTFPR - Campus Ponta Grossa](http://portal.utfpr.edu.br/campus/pontagrossa).
+Check our [YouTube channell](https://www.youtube.com/channel/UCMZqpEE9agzF-QnjKdmmE9w/) for information on some projects.

 We are mainly concerned with developing solutions towards problems involving transportation, like parking, trains, and vehicles.